LudvigOlsen/cvms/cran-comments.md

 There are currently no downstream dependencies, as it is a new package.

 ## Resubmission notes
-I have added a reference to the Description.
+I have added a reference to the Description, as per request.